jodies383/api-creation-workshop/secure-your-api.md

 # Secure your API

 There is no security on the API endpoints that we have created and once deployed they can be called by anyone.
-In this sectione we are going to fix that by using JSON Web Tokens.
+In this section we are going to fix that by using JSON Web Tokens.

 Watch these 2 videos before your proceed: